Why Am I Unhappy? 7 Examples of How We Get Disconnected from our Values and Ourselves!

 EXAMPLE: A parent taught us that "Hard work is what it's all about!"
 Lately, fun has become incredibly important to us, yet we keep pushing ourselves harder and experience increasing levels of dissatisfaction with life and internal conflict.
 We can't connect with our value of "fun and play" because we're living an outdated value that belongs to someone else.

-4. Blinded by habit: We can CONSCIOUSLY reject a value we've had role modelled for us, but still UNCONSCIOUSLY express it in our lives.
+Sometimes we CONSCIOUSLY reject a value we've had role modelled for us, but still UNCONSCIOUSLY express it in our lives.

 EXAMPLE: We had a parent who taught us that "one-upmanship" was important - to always be better than those around us.
 Our parents divorced as a result and we decided we would be different.
 Yet, we keep upsetting our spouse and co-workers through our unconscious habit of having the last word.
 Why are people upset with us?
 What's wrong with everyone?
 We THINK we've chosen to leave this value behind, but instead it's become a habit!

-5. Value obsessed: We put so much effort into one value that it prevents us from expressing other important values.
+We can become value obsessed: We put so much effort into one value that it prevents us from expressing other important values.

 EXAMPLE: A value of excellence could become so important and extreme that we sacrifice our weekend (and attending our child's football match) to finish something to an excessively high standard.
 Excellence has become perfectionism - and has trumped important values like love, family and happiness.
 We feel miserable but don't know how to let go.

 EXAMPLE: We admire John's devotion to helping others.
 We think we want to be like him so we're continually volunteering which leaves us no time for our own passions and activities.
-We end up tired, grumpy and unhappy - but don't know why.
+We end up tired, grumpy and unhappy—but don't know why.
 We're connecting to someone else's values instead of our own.

 EXAMPLE: We've done everything right, we have the perfect life and everyone says how lucky we are.
 We know we SHOULD be happy, yet we feel like we are living someone else's life.
 We are unhappy and frustrated but can't explain why.
 We are living "should" values, instead of our own.